 - a) How does your institution ensure that the same academic standards and requirements are applied to the program on campus and through distance learning?
-If the curriculum in the Distance Education program differs from that of the on-ground program, please identify the differences. - The curriculum for the distance education program is the same as the campus-based version.
-The courses have the same template/syllabi, instructors, and requirements, except where particular assignments need to be adjusted for the format.
-Typically, instructors for this program have routinely taught the same courses in person. - b) Are the courses that make up the distance learning program offered in a sequence or configuration that allows timely completion of requirements?
+If the curriculum in the Distance Education program differs from that of the on-ground program, please identify the differences. - The curriculum for the Distance Education program is the same as the face-to-face on campus version.
+The courses have the same template/syllabi, instructors, and requirements.
+Students may participate either on campus or via an online format. - b) Are the courses that make up the distance learning program offered in a sequence or configuration that allows timely completion of requirements?

-Courses will be offered on a regular basis to allow timely completion of the requirements.
-Each student is assigned a faculty advisor who works with them to make sure that they are on track to complete the program in a timely manner.
-The course schedule is planned by a committee which includes the department chair and undergraduate program director.
-The committee meets each fall to finalize the schedule for the following academic year.
-At the same time, a tentative schedule for the year after that is prepared.
-This ensures that courses are configured in a way that allows for timely completion.

-- c) How do faculty and others ensure that the technological tools used in the program are appropriate for the content and intended learning outcomes? - The faculty use the standard platform Blackboard which is provided by the University.
+Courses will be offered on a regular basis, with each student assigned a professional advisor who works with students to make sure courses they need are available, advising which semester to take a particular course.
+All courses are available at on a rotation basis (typically every year or every semester).
+Program can be complete in the same amount of time as the face-to-face program c) How do faculty and others ensure that the technological tools used in the program are appropriate for the content and intended learning outcomes?

+The faculty use the standard platform Blackboard provided by the university.
 This platform is updated regularly and enables video, student discussion and collaboration, weblinks, and many other resources.

+d) How does the program provide for appropriate and flexible interaction between faculty and students, and among students?

+The interaction between faculty and students is provided via regular meetings on Zoom.
+Interaction among students is also accomplished via Zoom where students can discuss issues in the class as a whole or in smaller subgrouops.

-Faculty also regularly use Zoom to interact with students. - Faculty draw on training support from several resources at UAlbany, including the Educational Technology Center (ETC), the Institute for Teaching, Learning and Academic Leadership (ITLAL), and the Office of Online Teaching and Learning (OTL), which provide guidelines on appropriate technological tools. - d) How does the program provide for appropriate and flexible interaction between faculty and students, and among students? - Students are able to interact with their instructor and classmates through email, Blackboard and Zoom.
-Courses typically include substantial faculty-student and student-student interaction through discussion boards and team projects.
-Faculty may also use online platforms such as Zoom during office hours to connect with students who are unable to meet in person. - e) How do faculty teaching online courses verify that the student who registers in a distance education course or program is the same student who participates in and completes the course or program and receives the academic credit?
+e) How do faculty teaching online courses verify that the student who registers in a distance education course or program is the same student who participates in and completes the course or program and receives the academic credit?

 The University at Albany utilizes two layers of authorization and authentication for students who participate in online learning.
-Students are required to log into the University password protected domain using the NETID protocol and must also log into the BLS Learning Management System using their university credentials.
-Blackboard also uses Safe Assign as a tool to monitor the completion of certain tasks within the LMS environment.
-Faculty also have access to Respondus, a tool to administer/proctor exams in an online environment.
+Students are required to establish an account and to log in to the University password protected domain using the NETID protocol and must also log into the BLS Learning Management System using their university credentials.
+Blackboard also uses Safe Assign as a tool to monitor the completion of certain tasks within the LMS environment a) Distance learning programs are expected to produce the same learning outcomes as comparable classroom-based programs.
+How are these learning outcomes identified - in terms of knowledge, skills, or credentials - in course and program materials?